 Visit Allred’s Restaurant at San Sophia Station

-Before you head back down to Telluride you can stop by Allred’s Restaurant for a fine dining experience at the crest of San Sophia Station, smack in the middle of Telluride and Mountain Village.
+If you prefer to enjoy a luxury meal while taking in the dramatic golden season, one the best places to see Telluride’s fall colors with a glass of wine in hand is from Allred’s Restaurant.
+This fine dining experience sits at the crest of San Sophia Station, smack in the middle of Telluride and Mountain Village along the iconic free Gondola.
 Make a reservation if you plan to go here.
 While the food and wine are exceptional, they’re not the only things worthy of praise at Allred’s.
-If you think you’ve seen it all, nothing can prepare you for dining on the precipice of such sensational vistas of Telluride draped in fall colors.
+If you think you’ve seen it all, nothing can prepare you for dining on the precipice of sensational vistas of the valley draped in fall colors.

-From your table you can look out over the magnificent San Juans that are at one of their best when ablaze with the reds, oranges and yellows of Telluride’s golden season.
-As the sun sets for the day you will start to see lights from town twinkle and dance nearly 2000ft below.
+From your table you can overlook the magnificent San Juans, set ablaze with the reds, oranges and yellows of Telluride’s golden season.
+As the sun sets for the day you will start to see warm lights from town twinkle and dance nearly 2000ft below.

 Hike or Bike the Village Trail

 The Village Trail is every hiker and biker’s dream trail.
 Considered a moderate trail, this flowy 3.6 mile hike is all downhill and allows you to experience Colorado’s fall foliage by being immersed within it.
 Instead of being above or beside the colors, as you descend 1000ft you will be in and amongst the brilliant leaves.
 You’ll also get spectacular views of the entire Telluride region from a variety of overlooks on the trail.